masoudomidvar/payment-commission-calculator/README.md

 ## Description

-This is a simple web application for calculating commissions of different users' payments by certain rules which is written by the latest version of Laravel framework (9 at the moment).
+This is a simple web application for calculating commissions of different users' payments, by certain rules, which is written by the latest version of Laravel framework (9 at the moment).
 The commission is calculated differently based on user type, operation type, weekly withdraw counts, weekly withdraw amount and etc. These payment records are given to the application by a CSV file.
 Then certain validations are done to assure that application receives proper values.
-Finally commissions for each record is calculated and displayed to the endpoint user.
+Finally commissions for each record is calculated and displayed to the user.

 ## Requirements